 However, if you are making a request to a friend, you may say:

 Nick, you couldn’t drive me to the airport, could you?

 Both are great request in the right context.
-If you used the formal request in the letter to your friend, then this mix the tone of your letter and have a negative effect on your score for Task Achievement.
+If you used the formal request in the letter to your friend, then this mixes the tone of your letter and have a negative effect on your score for Task Achievement.

-Even though writing letters seems like an old-fashioned skill, I think that it is the part of the test that provides students with the most opportunity to learn language that they will need when they move abroad.
+Even though writing letters seems like an old-fashioned skill, I think that it is the part of the test that provides students with the most opportunity to learn the language that they will need when they move abroad.
 For that reason, I love teaching GT Task 1 and it is the favourite of all my four writing video courses (don’t tell the academic students!)